 In December 2018, Thailand was upgraded from the Priority Watch List to the Watch List.
 This was mainly due to good results from the bilateral US-Thailand Trade and Investment Framework Agreement.
 The main issues in Thailand with IP has been criminal enforcement of IP as well as counterfeiting as stated in the report.

-There have been many changes over the years however the report mentions the 2014 Copyright Act of which amendments failed to address a number of concerns.
+There have been many changes over the years.
+However the report mentions the 2014 Copyright Act of which amendments failed to address a number of concerns.
 Unauthorised camcording in Thailand was one of these however the government has clamped down on this from happening at cinemas.
-What has become common in Thailand was people walking into a cinema and recording the movie in the cinema on their camera phones.
+What has become common in Thailand.
+Was that people walked into a cinema and recording the movie in the cinema on their camera phones.
 Prison time has now been set at 6 months to 4 years as well as fines of up to 800,000 baht;

 Thailand however has moved forward with the setting up of the National Committee on Intellectual Property and a subcommittee on enforcement against IP infringement.
 There has been an increase in streamlining regulations as well an increase in patent examiners.
 Thailand has also joined the Madrid Protocol which makes it easier for Americans to apply for trademarks